devops-works/binenv/README.md

 ### Expanding binary absolute path

-To get the obsolute path of the binary installed by a distribution you need to invoke the command `expand`.
+To get the absolute path of the binary installed by a distribution you need to invoke the command `expand`.

 This can be useful when you need to use binenv in conjunction with other tools